Non-orientable slice surfaces and inscribed rectangles: Introduction

-Recall that Toeplitz asked the following question, often referred to as the \emph{square peg problem}: does every Jordan curve contain an inscribed square?
+Theorem~\ref{thm:main} is motivated by a question posed by Toeplitz in 1911, often referred to as the \emph{square peg problem}: does every Jordan curve contain an inscribed square?
 While the question remains open in full generality, it has been resolved in the positive for many classes of curves.
 We refer to Matschke's excellent survey on the topic~\cite{Matschke14}.
 See also Schwartz~\cite{Schwartz} and Tao~\cite{Tao} for further progress.

 The starting point of the present article was a beautiful idea of Hugelmeyer~\cite{Hugelmeyer18}, which is the first article to address Toeplitz's question for rectangles of a fixed aspect ratio $r>1$.
-In the paper, Hugelmeyer establishes Theorem~\ref{thm:main} for $n\geq 3$ (the case $n=2$ was perviously known) and smooth Jordan curves, using an idea of proof in line with Vaughan's proof~\cite{Meyerson81,Matschke14} of the following.
+In the paper, Hugelmeyer establishes Theorem~\ref{thm:main} for $n\geq 3$ (the case $n=2$ was previously known) and smooth Jordan curves, using an idea of proof in line with Vaughan's proof~\cite{Meyerson81,Matschke14} of the following result.
 Every Jordan curve has an inscribed rectangle.
-In his surprising proof, Vaughan elegantly reduces this to the statement that there is no properly embedded M\"obius band into the upper-half space $\R^2\times [0,\infty)$.
+In his surprising proof, Vaughan elegantly reduces this result to the statement that there is no proper embedding of the M\"obius band into the upper-half space $\R^2\times [0,\infty)$.

 In more detail, in case $\Gamma$ is smooth, Hugelmeyer gives a reduction of Theorem~\ref{thm:main} to the smooth analog of Theorem~\ref{thm:nomob}.
 He then observes that, in the smooth setting and for $n\geq 3$, Theorem~\ref{thm:nomob} follows from a result by Batson~\cite{Batson}: for $n\geq 3$, the torus knot $T_{2n-1,2n}$ in the 3--sphere $S^3=\partial B^4$ does not arise as the boundary of a smoothly embedded M\"obius band in the 4--ball $B^4$.